singnet/das-toolbox/README.md

 If you want to access a DAS from a remote machine, you need to deploy the REMOTE version of DAS.

-__REMOTE__ deployment will setup an OpenFaaS server to answer connection requests as well as the database backend.
+__FAAS__ deployment will setup an OpenFaaS server to answer connection requests as well as the database backend.
 A REMOTE deployment can be connected using a DAS instantiated like this:

 ```
 das = DistributedAtomSpace(query_engine='remote', host=<host>, port=<port>, ...)
 ```

-REMOTE deployment is meant for creation of a DAS knowledge base which is supposed to be used concurrently by several clients in different remote machines.
+FAAS deployment is meant for creation of a DAS knowledge base which is supposed to be used concurrently by several clients in different remote machines.

 ## Usage